Q: What is Individual Therapy?

 Q: Are therapy sessions confidential?

 A: Absolutely!
-Your right to privacy and confidentiality is of the utmost importance to me, and is also protected by federal law, state law, and my professional ethics code.
+Your right to privacy and confidentiality is of the utmost importance to us, and is also protected by federal law, state law, and our professional ethics code.
 With certain exceptions, nothing we talk about is shared with anyone without your written consent.

 Q: What are the exceptions to confidentiality?

-A: As a mental health professional, I am legally required to report suspicion of child abuse, elder and dependent adult abuse, intentions to commit suicide, or threats to do physical harm to yourself or another person.
-I also may be required to share information during certain legal proceedings.
+A: As mental health professionals, we are legally required to report suspicion of child abuse, elder and dependent adult abuse, intentions to commit suicide, or threats to do physical harm to yourself or another person.
+We also may be required to share information during certain legal proceedings.

 Q: What can I expect in the first few sessions?

 A: We will talk about your reasons for seeking therapy and what you hope to get out of our work together.
-I’ll ask you questions about your history that are relevant to understanding your current situation.
-At that time I will be able to offer initial impressions and recommend a plan for therapy.
+We’ll ask you questions about your history that are relevant to understanding your current situation.
+At that time, we will be able to offer initial impressions and recommend a plan for therapy.

 From there, we will usually schedule one 50-minute session per week.
 We can also decide whether we will meet in-person or if you'd prefer to meet for teletherapy via secure videochat.
-If we determine I’m not the best person to help you, I will help you find another provider who can meet your needs.
+If we determine that we are not the best person to help you, we can help you find another provider who can meet your needs.